zonehun/homebridge-http-advanced-accessory/README.md

 		"port": 51826,
 		"pin": "000-00-000"
 	},
-	"description": "This is an example configuration for the Samsung TV homebridge plugin", "accessories": [
+	"description": "This is an example configuration for the Everything Homebridge plugin", "accessories": [
 		{
 			"accessory": "Httpeverything",